Build System

 ./build.pas benchmarkrunner # Performance benchmark runner

-./build.pas bundler # Bytecode bundler (compile to .gbc)
+./build.pas bundler # Bundler (compile to .gbc)

 ./build.pas tests # Pascal unit tests